dxoverdy/Alpha2MQTT/README.md

 5. A few wires and a little solder

-*The MAX3485 (which is blue, not red like the MAX3485 shown here) is preferred as it is much more stable because it uses 3.3v logic, just like the ESP8366.
-The MAX485 uses 5v logic but is somewhat tolerant of 3.3v and is generally cheaper and more widely available.
+*The MAX3485 (red) is preferred as it is much more stable because it uses 3.3v logic, just like the ESP8366.
+The MAX485 (blue) uses 5v logic but is somewhat tolerant of 3.3v and is generally cheaper and more widely available.
 I use a MAX3485 and I recommend you do too.
 MAX3485 boards do not have DR and RE flow control pins, so there are two circuit diagrams below to show wiring of each.

 ![D1 Mini](Pics/D1mini.png)